racker/salus-telemetry-bundle/README.md

 ### Create a PR
 This is the easy part of dealing with submodules.
 Typically you want to ensure all submodules are on their master branch and up to date, then it is just a matter of creating a new PR as normal.

+Checking out the master branch of all submodules can be done via `git submodule foreach --recursive git checkout master` and then you can update to the latest commit via `git submodule foreach --recursive git pull`.

-A `git status` will show something like:
+A `git status` will then show something like:
 ```
 	modified:   apps/ambassador (new commits)
 	modified:   apps/api (new commits)